 If you have any sort of artistic hobby, you probably have already heard the classic “Oh, you’re so creative!”.
 On the other hand, if you don’t have an artistic hobby, you might never have thought of yourself as a creative person.
 But that doesn’t mean you’re not.

 People tend to associate creativity with the act of creating something.
-But you don’t need to create a product or something tangible, in order to be creative.
-There are a lot of theories on creativity and its links with intelligence, but it is thought (supported by psychology and neuroscience) that one of the characteristics of creative people, is the capacity of divergent thinking.
-It isn’t surprising when we think that a lot of neurodivergent people are known for their creativity.
+But you don’t need to create a product or something tangible, to be creative.
+There are a lot of theories on creativity and its links with intelligence, but it is thought (supported by psychology and neuroscience) that one of the characteristics of creative people is the capacity for divergent thinking.

 Regardless if you’re neurodivergent or neurotypical, perhaps you’ve never thought of yourself as a creative person, because you never physically created a painting, a piece of music or wrote a poem.

 Creativity does not equal creation

 Creativity is about having ideas, whether or not you create something from those ideas.
 Creativity can express itself in your daily life, your job, and playing with your kids.
 Are you a good problem solver?
 Are you good with thinking outside the box and coming up with solutions nobody has thought about?
 Do you find it easy to make up stories to tell your kids?
 Do you have lots of ideas for games to play?
 Or even just ideas that you don’t even know what to do with or how to turn into something?
 That is all part of being creative.